Oreire/azure-iac-vm-provisioning/README.md

 ---

-✅ This pattern is especially useful in **production or CI/CD pipelines**, where you want to approve a reviewed plan before execution.
+✅ This pattern is especially useful in **production or CI/CD pipelines**, enabling approval of the reviewed plan before execution.